Emergency medical services: Levels of care

 Many systems have tiers of response for medical emergencies.
 For example, a common arrangement in the United States is that fire engines or volunteers are sent to provide a rapid initial response to a medical emergency, while an ambulance is sent to provide advanced treatment and transport the patient.
 In France, fire service and private company ambulances provide basic care, while hospital-based ambulances with physicians on board provide advanced care.
 In many countries, an air ambulance provides a higher level of care than a regular ambulance.

+In many metropolitan areas of the United States, EMS and fire departments operate as a single, integrated organization.
+Most, if not all, personnel are dual-certified in both firefighting and emergency medical services, providing care ranging from Basic Life Support (BLS) to Advanced Life Support (ALS).

 Examples of level of care include: